mpope9/offline_search.wasm/README.md

 # offline_search.wasm

-## Warning Library Not Yet Complete
+## :rotating_light: Warning Library Not Yet Complete :rotating_light:

 This is a library to generate Webassembly bindings for a full-text search index backed by [xor filters](https://github.com/FastFilter/xor_singleheader).
 It is heavily inspired by Tinysearch & lunr.js.
 This library strives to strike a balance between the highest level of size efficiency, performance, and features.